 I like having a computer which does reasonably accurate timekeeping.
 For example, I use it to calibrate another computer which is used to analyse watch escapements.
 So, I have a Raspberry PI set up as a NTP (Network Time Protocol) server for use on my LAN (Local Area Network).
 The server’s name is “Chronos”.
 Chronos has a Trimble GPS (Global Positioning System) timing receiver connected to it.
 The timing receiver is synchronised with GPS satellites, which have atomic clocks on board.
 The timing receiver then generates a pulse every second (PPS), which Chronos uses to adjust its clock.
 The timing receiver, with all adjustments made, is supposed to be accurate to about 15 nanoseconds.
-Chronos is sensitive to temperature, electrical noise, and the like, so it only keeps time on the order of +/- 500 nanoseconds, with the occasional larger spike, for example, when the temperature changes, or it is being backed up.
+Chronos is sensitive to temperature, electrical noise, and the like, so it only keeps time on the order of +/- 1.5 microseconds, with the occasional larger spike.

 Here’s a picture of Chronos and the Trimble timing receiver.